different-ai/file-organizer-2000/README.md

 ### Features

 - Automatically move files to the correct folder
 - AI suggestions to organize your files.
-Apply what you need.
+Apply what you need
 - Supports text, audio, and images
 - Create and apply custom AI templates
 - Local-first LLM support (see advanced settings in plugin)